 Inpatient Cancer Care Services

-Enloe's Oncology Department: a team approach
+Enloe's Oncology Department: A Team Approach

 The patients in Enloe Medical Center's inpatient Oncology Department in Chico, Calif., receive the focused attention of a team of caregivers dedicated to providing compassionate, quality care.
 The physicians and nurses specialize in caring for the special needs of people with cancer.
 Social workers and allied health professionals extend this circle of care to ensure that patients receive comfort and emotional support.

 Physicians caring for patients on this unit specialize in hematology and medical oncology.
 Hematologists are specially trained in the treatment and diagnosis of diseases of the blood and bone marrow; oncologists are specially trained in the treatment and diagnosis of cancer.
-See the hematologists and oncologists on our Physician Team page.

 Registered Nurses receive specialized training in the delivery of oncology care and are supervised by nurses who have certification in chemotherapy administration.
 Along with providing treatment and care, nurses make sure patients and their families fully understand the complexities of cancer treatment.
 A chemotherapy resource nurse provides education to patients and staff, ensuring that all are up to date on the latest research and best practices.